-1. THIS IS A FORMAL NOTICE which is issued by the South Downs National Park Authority ("the SDNPA") because it appears that there has been a breach of planning control, within paragraph (a) of Section 171A(1) of the above Act, at the land described below.
-The Authority considers that it is expedient to issue this notice, having regard to the provisions of the development plan and to other material planning considerations.
-The Annex at the end of the notice and the enclosures to which it refers contain important additional information.
+1. THIS IS A FORMAL NOTICE which is issued by the South Downs National Park Authority ("the Authority"), because it appears that there has been a breach of planning control, within paragraph (a) of Section 171A(1) of the above Act, at the Land described below.
+The Authority considers that it is expedient to issue this Notice, having regard to the provisions of the development plan and to other material planning considerations.
+The Annex at the end of this Notice and the enclosures to which it refers contain important additional information.